galleonli/paper-agent/README.md

 **Your daily paper digest—tuned to your interests, not keyword soup.**

-*Discover papers from arXiv, filter by seeds & keyphrases, get a short “why this paper” for each pick, and receive a brief in Slack plus full notes and BibTeX/RIS locally.
+*Discover papers from arXiv, filter by seeds & keyphrases, rank with an explainable policy (deterministic or LinUCB + diversity), and get a short “why this paper” plus an optional research-focused summary for each pick.
+Slack brief + full local notes + BibTeX/RIS.
 One YAML config.
 Self-hosted.
 No vendor lock-in.*

 [**Quick start**](#quick-start) · [**Features**](#features) · [**Outputs**](#outputs)